5 Signs Your Convenience Store Isn’t Convenient

 FacebookTwitter

 When you’re operating a convenience store, there’s tremendous potential for foot traffic.
 To take advantage of these walk-in sales, you need to appeal to the masses while also building a loyal customer base.
 To do this, make sure you’re as advertised — convenient.
-Surprisingly, too many convenience stores miss the mark on key convenience factors and as a result, lose customers.
+Surprisingly, too many convenience stores might miss the mark on key convenience factors and as a result, lose customers.
+To ensure you’re not one of them, watch for these five signs that your convenience store isn’t actually as convenient as you might have thought:

 Your inventory isn’t selling.